Academic Authors: Muskan Panjwani, Alina Yakunina

 There are months in a year.

-15. Circle all month which have 31 days.
+15. Circle all the months that have 31 days.

 January February March